podcast

 Draft Zero: a screenwriting podcast

-DZ-63: Tools for Better Dialogue (Part 2) - Hook and Eye
+DZ-63: Tools for Better Dialogue 2 - Hook and Eye

-How can you create flow and contrast in your dialogue?
+Listen when you're rewriting dialogue and want to create connection between characters.
 A full three years after the first instalment (and one of our most popular), Stu and Chas have kidnapped Stephen Cleary to once again develop some craft tools around dialogue.
 It would be fair to say that - in that time - all three have learnt a lot more about dialogue than they knew in 2016.
-It would be also fair to say that Stephen perhaps learnt a little more through his research into "genderlect".
-In Part II, we analyse key scenes from films and TV...
+It would be also fair to say that Stephen perhaps learnt a little more through his research into “genderlect”.
+In Part II, we analyse key scenes from films and...

 2019-12-31